Renoria/robofuse/wiki/Getting-Started.md

 ## Basic Configuration

-1. Create a `config.json` file in the robofuse directory (or copy from the template):
+Edit the `config.json` file in the robofuse directory with your Real-Debrid API token:

 ```json
 {